 One of the first changes most people want to make to their kegerator is adding more taps.
 This is because a single tap tower is the most popular first purchase.
 Fortunately, there are several ways you can turn your single tap tower into a double tap.
 If there is enough space for three kegs in your kegerator, it is even possible to convert a single tap into a triple tap.
 The key is choosing the best way to accomplish this based upon your budget and level of skill.

 1. Ready-Made Conversion Kits

 Perhaps the quickest way to convert a single tap tower to a double tap tower is to buy a conversion kit that is put together by the manufacturer or another vendor.
 A conversion kit will have everything you need, and will include step-by-step instructions in regards to that specific kit.
 This makes it an ideal solution regardless of your technical skills.
+You won’t be left guessing whether or not you’ve forgotten or left parts out and you won’t be left in the dark on how they all fit together.
 The only drawback is that these conversion kits can be a little more expensive because of the convenience provided by the seller.

 2. Compile Your Own Kit

 Another option is to piece together all of the necessary materials on your own.
 This is perhaps the most affordable solution; however, it does require a little more planning and technical skill.
 There are also numerous considerations you must keep in mind to ensure you buy parts that will work with your current kegerator.

 You must select a tower, faucets, hoses, hose clamps, coupler(s) and air distributor, and you may also want to invest in a dual product regulator or secondary regulator to maintain different pressures for each keg.
 If you’re handy and want to save money, this is the option for you!